Antonio Luna (footballer): Eibar

 Luna signed a two-year deal with SD Eibar on 9 July 2015, after terminating his contract with Aston Villa.
 He made his debut for the Basques on 24 August, assisting goals by Adrián and Gonzalo Escalante as they began the new top-tier season with a 3–1 away victory against Granada CF.

 He totalled 46 appearances in his two seasons at the club, scoring in a 3–2 win at Sporting de Gijón on 15 January 2017.

 Levante

 On 11 June 2017, Luna joined newly promoted side Levante UD for four years.
 On 29 August 2019, he was loaned to Segunda División's Rayo Vallecano for one year.

 Luna terminated his contract on 29 September 2020.

 Girona

 On 30 September 2020, Luna agreed to a one-year deal with Girona FC in the second division.
-A backup to Enric Franquesa, he featured in 21 competitive matches as the club missed out promotion in the play-offs.
+A backup to Enric Franquesa, he featured in 21 competitive matches as they missed out promotion in the play-offs.

 Cartagena

 On 7 July 2021, Luna signed a two-year contract with FC Cartagena also in the second tier.
-He scored on his debut on 16 August, albeit in a 3–1 home loss to former team Almería.
+He scored on his debut on 16 August, albeit in a 3–1 home loss to his former club Almería.

 With four muscular injuries, Luna played only 13 times for Efesé – four as a starter – while receiving negative attention for his high salary and poor conduct.